tensor-foundation/fees/CONTRIBUTING.md

-# Contributing to Project Name
+# Contributing to Fees Program

-This is a quick guide to help you contribute to Project Name.
+This is a quick guide to help you contribute to Fees Program.

 ## Getting started